Wateir/FzP/README.md

 `fzp -p {package name}` Show package options (e.g., check dependencies or remove)
 `fzp -r {package name}`  Fuzzy find to remove a package
 `fzp -S [package name]` uzzy find and install a package from AUR and official repos.
 If a package name is provided, show packages matching the name or description (like pacman -Ss)

+## Installation

+The package is not finish yet so no install methode provided, just download the repo and chmod manually the script you want to try

+#### Dependencies

+`fzf`
+`bat`
+`awk`

+If i forgot one, please open a issue.